Q-Quan/Quan.LCAViewer/README.md

 LCA projects to visualise are hosted under `/data/project_name`.
 The file `/data/project_name/metadata.json` contains the configuration to load, including the data file paths (characterisation data CSV exports), setup and labelling of alternatives and impact categories, and theming.

-A project can be loaded in the LCA Viewer by appending `/project_name` to the URL.
+A project can be loaded in the LCA Viewer by appending `?project=project_name` to the URL.

 ## Project Setup